StefanoSpadano/complex_networks_project/README.md

 ---

-## Setup
+## Installation
-This project was developed in an Anaconda environment, but a standard Python virtual environment (venv) will also work.
+This project was developed in Python (version 3.9 or higher needed) using an Anaconda environment, but a standard Python virtual environment (venv) will also work.

 1. **Install git (if not installed)**: